netdata/netdata/collectors/python.d.plugin/apache/README.md

-# apache
+# Apache monitoring with Netdata

-This module will monitor one or more Apache servers depending on configuration.
+Monitors one or more Apache servers depending on configuration.

-**Requirements:**
+## Requirements

 -   apache with enabled `mod_status`